o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

 #### Common Causes
 * Source asset quantity - A project with a lot of content will take a longer time to process.
 * Large or difficult to process source assets - In some cases, a single source asset may be an outlier, having a much longer processing time than most other content.
-* Deep job dependency web - A a large job dependency web can result in a change to one file causing many other files to need to reprocess.
+* Deep job dependency web - A large job dependency web can result in a change to one file causing many other files to need to reprocess.
 See (this documentation for more details)[/assets/pipeline/asset-dependencies-and-identifiers/].

 #### Solutions
 * Removing unused content from your project can save on overall asset processing time.